Advanced Searches

 Browse All Documents

-Instead of searching for some specific keywords, you may want to browse your complete indexed dataset (or just a subfolder), and use the categorization pane to focus on certain files.
+Instead of searching for some specific keywords, you may want to browse your entire indexed dataset (or just a subfolder), and use the Categorization pane to focus on specific files.

-To do so, use the all items of type criterion, with any file or folder type.
+To do this, use the all items of type criterion, with any file or folder type.

 This can be useful especially when using the thumbnails mode for the result list.